 *Note: odd numbered samples (-1, -3, -5) were run in Lane 1; even numbered samples (-2, -4, -6) were run in Lane 2.

-Group 1 v Groups 2-5
+Groups

-Foundress-Reared (samples “F1” thru “F6”)
+Foundress-Reared (samples “F1” thru “F6”), OR “WORKER DESTINED”:

 All individuals in this group were collected at the beginning of the year, when only the foundress tended the larvae.
-We expect these larvae to develop into workers.
+We expect these larvae to develop into workers, naturally.

-Worker-Reared (samples labelled “DR”, “DU”, “NR”, and “NU”)
+Worker-Reared (samples labelled “DR”, “DU”, “NR”, and “NU”), OR “QUEEN DESTINED”:

 All individuals in this group were collected later in the summer, when larvae would normally be developing into new queens.
-However, we expect these larvae to vary in phenotype based on the different treatments.
+We expect these larvae to vary in phenotype based on the different treatments applied.

 Worker-reared Treatment Groups

 “DR”: Larvae experienced artificial drumming (D) on the nest, and the colony experienced restricted foraging (R)